Googoochadwick/tell-me/SETUP_STEPS.md

 # Tell-Me Extension Setup Guide

-This guide walks you through setting up the Tell-Me extension to use the local Gemma 270M model instead of the Gemini API.
+This guide walks you through setting up the Tell-Me extension to use the local T5-Small model instead of the Gemini API.

 ## Prerequisites

-- Python 3.8+ installed and in PATH
 - Node.js and npm installed
 - Hugging Face account (free)
-- Google Colab access
+- Google Colab access (if you want to re-download or fine-tune)

 ---

-## Step 1: Download Gemma 270M Model from Colab
+## Step 1: Download T5-Small Model

-The extension uses the `google/functiongemma-270m-it` model locally.
-You'll need to download it from Google Colab first.
+The extension uses the `google-t5/t5-small` model locally.
+You can download it directly or use Colab.

+### 1.1 Download via Transformers.js
+The easiest way is to let the extension download it once, or download it manually from Hugging Face.

-### 1.1 Open the Colab Notebook
+### 1.2 Using the Included Notebook

-A Colab notebook is included in this project: `Gemma_Transformers_Example.ipynb`
+A notebook is included in this project: `Gemma_Transformers_Example.ipynb` (can be used for T5 as well).

 You can also open it directly from Colab:
 - Go to [Google Colab](https://colab.research.google.com)